Breaking down the Big 12 basketball race, each team's chances | NCAA.com

 Since that Oklahoma State solo title, Kansas has won at least a share of 14 consecutive regular-season conference titles, an NCAA record.
 However, that streak might finally end this season.
 Might.

-Kansas rival K-State is currently in first in the conference at 10-3, but that lead is only one game...and Kansas State also still has to travel to Lawrence.
-And Kansas must play at Texas Tech.
+Kansas rival K-State is currently in first in the conference at 11-3, but that lead is only one game...and Kansas State also still has to travel to Lawrence.

 Still, it looks like this could be the year the streak ends.